-This course is designed to provide instruction on basic strength training exercises to increase muscular strength, endurance and enhance one's personal fitness levels.
+This course is designed to provide instruction on basic strengthtraining exercises to increase muscular strength, enduranceand enhance one's personal fitness levels.
 There will also be a cardiorespiratory component designed to improve stamina and overall conditioning.
 Other exercises to progress individual flexibility, core strength, and overall body composition will be integrated.
 An additional portion focused on various nutritional theories and weight management principles will be addressed.
-Lab Hours: 27 Repeatable: No Lecture Hours: 9 Grading: L Limitation on Enrollment: Courses related in content (see page 148) Transfer Status: CSU/UC Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None
+Lecture Hours: 9 Lab Hours: 27 Repeatable: No Grading: Letter

+Advisory: None Limitation on enrollment: Courses Related in Content Transfer Status: CSU/UC\ Degree Applicable: AA/AS COD GE: None CSU GE: None IGETC: None